-by: NCRG Staff | Jul 14, 2014
+by: NCRG Staff | May 21, 2015

 Who will be the next generation of gambling researchers?
 The NCRG is not leaving this question to chance.
 Since 2004, the NCRG has funded grants specifically designed to offer new investigators the opportunity to focus on a research project under the mentorship of senior scientists.
 The NCRG is proud of the many accomplishments of these emerging scientists.

-Recently, we were heartened to learn that the first recipient of an NCRG new investigator grant, Silvia Martins, M.D., Ph.D., has been awarded a $656,465 grant from the Eunice Kennedy Shriver National Institute of Child Health and Human Development to continue her work on “Predictors of High-Risk Behaviors Among Youth.”
+We’re excited that the first recipient of an NCRG new investigator grant, Silvia Martins, M.D., Ph.D., has been awarded a $656,465 grant from the Eunice Kennedy Shriver National Institute of Child Health and Human Development to continue her work on “Predictors of High-Risk Behaviors Among Youth.”
 Dr. Martins is now associate professor of epidemiology at the Columbia University Mailman School of Public Health.